-Office of the Chief Quartermaster, Hilton Head, S. C., September 10, 1862.
+Office of the Chief Quartermaster, Illton Head, S. C., September 10, 1862.

-GENERAL: I have this day taken a transfer of the small steamer Planter, of the Navy.
-This is the Confederate steamer which Robert Smalls, a contraband, brought out of Charleston on the 13th of May last.
-The Navy Department, through Rear-Admiral Du Pont, transfers her, and I receipt for her just as she was received from Charleston.
-Her machinery is not in very good order, and will require some repairs, etc., but this I can have done here.
+GENERAL: I have this day taken a transfer of the small steamer Planter, of the Navy, This is the Confederate steamer which Robert Smalls, a contraband, brought out of Charleston on the 13th of May last.
+The Navy Department, through Rear-Admiral DuPont, transfers her, and I receipt for her just as she was received from Charleston.
+Her machinery is not in very good order, and will require some repairs, &c.; but this I can have done here.
 She will be of much service to us, as we have comparatively no vessels of light draft.
-I shall have her employed at Fort Palaski, where I am obliged to keep a steamer.
+I shall have her employed at Fort Pulaski, where I am obliged to keep a steamer.

-Please find inclosed a copy of the letter of Rear-Admiral Du Pont to General Brannan in regard to the matter.
+Please find inclosed a copy of the letter of Rear-Admiral Dupont to General Brannan in regard to the matter.

-I am, General, very respectfully, your most obedient servant,
+I am, general, very respectfully, your most obedient servant,